Sunny, with a High Near 40

 Today

-Patchy fog before 7am.
-Otherwise, partly sunny, with a high near 40.
-East wind 5 to 8 mph.
+Sunny, with a high near 40.
+West southwest wind 6 to 9 mph.

 Tonight